prototypefund/Digital_Bargeld-docs/core/api-bank.rst

     }

-  **Response**  In case of an error, the body is a `BankError`_ object.
+  **Response**  In case of an error, the body is a `BankError` object.

   :status 204 No Content: The request has been correctly handled, so the original transaction was voided.
 The body is empty.
-  :status 400 Bad Request: The bank replies a `BankError`_ object.
+  :status 400 Bad Request: The bank replies a `BankError` object.
   :status 404 Not Found: The bank does not know this rowid for this account.

 .. http:get:: /history-range

-  Filters and returns the list of transactions in the time range specified by `start` and `end`
+  Filters and returns the list of transactions in the time range specified by ``start`` and ``end``

   **Request**

+  :query auth:
-  :query auth: authentication method used.
-At this stage of development, only value `basic` is accepted.
+    authentication method used.
+At this stage of development, only value ``"basic"`` is accepted.
 Note that username and password need to be given as request's headers.
-The dedicated headers are: `X-Taler-Bank-Username` and `X-Taler-Bank-Password`.
+The dedicated headers are:
+    ``X-Taler-Bank-Username`` and ``X-Taler-Bank-Password``.
+  :query start:
-  :query start: unix timestamp indicating the oldest transaction accepted in the result.
+    unix timestamp indicating the oldest transaction accepted in the result.
+  :query end:
-  :query end: unix timestamp indicating the youngest transaction accepted in the result.
+    unix timestamp indicating the youngest transaction accepted in the result.
+  :query direction:
-  :query direction: argument taking values `debit` or `credit`, according to the caller willing to receive both incoming and outgoing, only outgoing, or only incoming records.
-Use `both` to return both directions.
+    argument taking values ``debit`` or ``credit``, according to the caller willing to receive both incoming and outgoing, only outgoing, or only incoming records.
+Use ``both`` to return both directions.
+  :query cancelled:
-  :query cancelled: argument taking values `omit` or `show` to filter out rejected transactions
+    argument taking values ``omit`` or ``show`` to filter out rejected transactions
+  :query account_number:
-  :query account_number: bank account whose history is to be returned.  *Currently ignored*, as multiple bank accounts per user are not implemented yet.
+    bank account whose history is to be returned.  *Currently ignored*, as multiple bank accounts per user are not implemented yet.
+  :query ordering:
-  :query ordering: can be `descending` or `ascending` and regulates whether the row are returned youger-to-older or vice versa.
-Defaults to `descending`.
+    can be ``descending`` or ``ascending`` and regulates whether the row are returned youger-to-older or vice versa.
+Defaults to ``descending``.

   **Response**

-  :status 200 OK: JSON object whose field `data` is an array of type `BankTransaction`_.
+  :status 200 OK: JSON object whose field ``data`` is an array of type `BankTransaction`.
   :status 204 No content: in case no records exist for the targeted user.